-Use this CSI 3-part SimpleSpecs™ template to specify cast-in-place concrete paving for use in vehicular and pedestrian areas, with various finishes.
+Use this 3-part SimpleSpecs™ template to specify cast-in-place concrete paving for use in vehicular and pedestrian areas, with various finishes.

 Paving thicknesses and locations and details of expansion and control joints may be indicated on the drawings; coordinate as required.

 - – Deformed bars provide an irregular surface that bonds with the concrete, preventing slippage.
 Bars can be bent to required shape and connected by wire tying or welding.

 - – Welded wire mesh uses wires placed in a rectangular pattern and welded at the intersections.
 This type of reinforcing is commonly used for concrete flatwork.

 In climatic conditions where rusting of the reinforcing is anticipated, galvanized or epoxy-coated reinforcing can be used.

 The simplest concrete mix includes Portland cement, aggregate, and water.
 Varying the amount of each ingredient results in changes to compressive strength, slump, and finishing characteristics.
 Additives also change the concrete’s characteristics.

 Concrete must be protected from moisture loss until it obtains its final characteristics, a process called “curing”.

 - – Curing compound: A chemical compound is applied to the concrete immediately after placement.
 This is typically used on slabs and flatwork.

 - – Curing paper: A special paper is placed over the concrete immediately after finishing.